ogeesan/Imaging-Tools/Data Collation/README.md

 #### How does it work?

 The Master_Sheet.xlsx spreadsheet records which files belong to which mice and the collation script will find those files (if they exist).
 In other words, it takes a column of filenames and creates a column containing the files themselves.
 The magic function is `dir(**)`, which outputs the full directory of everything from your current directory.
-After that it's just a matter of messing around with character strings to find the file that you've named.
+Then, the code moves through the spreadsheet row by row and if a filename was specified it checks for that file in the directory.

 #### What should I know to be able to adapt this example to my needs?